 The information presented under the caption "Certain Material U.S. Federal Income Tax Considerations to U.S. Holders" below is a discussion of certain material U.S. federal income tax considerations to a U.S. holder (as defined below) of investing in the ADSs.
-The information presented under the caption "Dutch Tax Consequences Prior to Our Redomiciliation" is a discussion of the material Dutch tax consequences of the acquisition, ownership and disposal of ADSs prior to our proposed redomiciliation, and the information presented under the caption "Dutch Tax Consequences Upon Completion of Our Redomiciliation" is a discussion of the material Dutch tax consequences of the acquisition, ownership and disposal of ADSs prior to our proposed redomiciliation presented under the caption "Belgian Tax Consequences Prior to Our Redomiciliation.
-The information presented under the caption "Belgian Tax Consequences Prior to Our Redomiciliation, and the information presented under the caption "Belgian Tax Consequences Prior to our proposed redomiciliation presented under the caption, ownership and disposal of ADSs prior to our proposed redomiciliation.
-The information presented under the caption "Belgian Tax Consequences Prior to Our Redomiciliation, and the information presented under the caption "Belgian Tax Consequences Upon Completion of Our Redomiciliation presented under the caption "Belgian Tax Consequences Upon Completion of Our Redomiciliation" is a summary of certain material Belgian federal income tax consequences of the acquisition, ownership and disposal of ADSs upon completion of Our proposed redomiciliation presented under the caption "Belgian Tax Consequences Upon Completion of Our Redomiciliation" is a summary of certain material Belgian federal income tax consequences of the acquisition, ownership and disposal of ADSs upon completion of our proposed redomiciliation.
+The information presented under the caption "Dutch Tax Consequences Prior to Our Redomiciliation" is a discussion of the material Dutch tax consequences of the acquisition, ownership and disposal of ADSs prior to our proposed redomiciliation, and the information presented under the caption "Dutch Tax Consequences Upon Completion of Our Redomiciliation" is a discussion of the material Dutch tax consequences of the acquisition, ownership and disposal of ADSs upon completion of our proposed redomiciliation.
+The information presented under the caption "Belgian Tax Consequences Prior to Our Redomiciliation" is a summary of certain material Belgian federal income tax consequences of acquisition, ownership and disposal of ADSs prior to our proposed redomiciliation, and the information presented under the caption "Belgian Tax Consequences Upon Completion of Our Redomiciliation" is a summary of certain material Belgian federal income tax consequences of the acquisition, ownership and disposal of ADSs upon completion of our proposed redomiciliation.